 Hit the X to close...

 However, there’s a multitude of website integrations out there, which can make the process of choosing website integrations very overwhelming.
 Especially if you’re an SME just setting up their eCommerce website or haven’t heard of this term before.
-Based on our first-hand client experience, we’re going to be breaking down what website integrations are, the most commonly used website integrations and the many benefits for e-commerce businesses.
+Based on our first-hand client experience, we’re going to be breaking down what website integrations are, the most commonly used website integrations and the many benefits for your eCommerce business.
 So, we can help find the best integration(s) for your online brand.

 Website integrations are applications that allow your website to communicate with other platforms.
 This means you can manage a snippet of your website data on a set platform, and either edit, analyse or publish on the platform.
 Some common website integrations include:

-This creates user-friendly content that supports the increased use of voice search and makes your content more attractive to search engines; that helps your online business gain higher positions in search results, and grow your consumer base.
-If you would like to learn more about choosing the right CMS for your business, follow this link.
+This creates user-friendly content that supports the increased use of voice search and makes your content more attractive to search engines; that helps your eCommerce business gain higher positions in search results, and grow your consumer base.
+Learn more about choosing the right CMS for your business.

 An address lookup is relatively self-explanatory.
 It’s a mechanism where users can type their postal code and/or the first line of their address; to automatically find their address when checking out.
 The most commonly used service in the UK is the Royal Mail’s Postcode Address File (PAF).